 Our main priority for this year is to focus fully on what we can do within the festival and our audience reach, we have been completely rethinking the event in every aspect to radically reduce the impact.
 For 2019 and beyond, we are putting the imminent environmental crisis front and centre of our messaging and deep into the fabric of our event planning and infrastructure.

 Please see below for a number of schemes, systems and processes we are looking to implement across the entire planning and implementation of the event, (these will be added to throughout the year) as well as ideas and tips on what you can do to help us make the huge changes that are required.

-- Fuel: reducing our fuel consumption by 50% through overhauling our entire power plan and factorting in power requirements at every stage of the planning process to drastically reduce them. i.e. LED lighting across site, installing mains power supply using green energy, rather than diesel powered generators.
+- Fuel: reducing our fuel consumption by 50% through overhauling our entire power plan and factoring in power requirements at every stage of the planning process to drastically reduce them. i.e. LED lighting across site, installing mains power supply using green energy, rather than diesel-powered generators.

-- Zero Waste Mission: We will strive to be zero waste and where everyone reuses, recycles and there’s no such thing as single use or a throw away society.
+- Zero Waste Mission: We will strive to be zero waste and where everyone reuses, recycles and there’s no such thing as a single use or a throwaway society.

 - Changing perceptions and encouraging positive change: one of the main missions we’re on is to inspire change in ourselves and everyone in attendance at the festival to ensure that, together, as one huge community, we can do everything in our power to halt the devastating outlook for all life on this planet.
 Together, we really can make the difference that is so urgently needed.

 You can download our environmental mission statement in FULL here.